lexitec/AccentCompose/README.md

 # Downloading WinCompose

-In WindowNo Windows Compose key engine is provided with AccentCompose.
+No Windows Compose key engine is provided with AccentCompose.
 Instead, you will need to install a Unicode-capable Windows Compose Key system and load AccentCompose .XCompose file into it.
 To date, WinCompose is your best bet.
 WinCompose is a separate free product that supports standard .XCompose files.
 We only supply a standard
 .XCompose file for use with WinCompose or any other similar product.
 See: http://wincompose.info/ and/or https://github.com/samhocevar/wincompose

 # Design philosophy